No one likes to wait. It is contrary to our human nature to be patient, to put others first, and even to be left out of the loop.

 By waiting on the Lord we are placing all trust in Him regardless of the result.

-In turn, what He provides is newness of mind, strength in spirit, and the promise of eternal life.
+In fact, what He provides is newness of mind, strength in spirit, and the promise of eternal life.

 How to deal with doubt while waiting on the Lord?